An objective of ESV is to protect underground and underwater structures from the corrosive effects of stray electrical currents – electrolysis.

 ESV’s role in electrolysis mitigation

-ESV’s Electrolysis Mitigation team is responsible for ensuring compliance with legislative requirements through its performance of the following activities:
+ESV’s Electrolysis and Cathodic Protection Regulation team is responsible for ensuring compliance with legislative requirements through its performance of the following activities:

-- using its enforcement powers under the Act to prosecute non compliances and direct their remediation
+- using its enforcement powers under the Act to enforce non compliances and direct their remediation

 - approval, registration and auditing of cathodic protection systems